wbaopaul/scATAC-pro/README.md

-Run the dockerized version
+Run through docker or singularity
 ----------------------------------
-In case you have problem of installing dependencies, you can run the dockerized version in following three ways:
+In case you have problem of installing dependencies, you can run it without installing dependencies in following three ways:

-1. you can run the prebuilt dockerized version [here](https://cloud.docker.com/u/wbaopaul/repository/docker/wbaopaul/scatac-pro) (which is not automatically updated)
+1. Run the pre-built dockerized version [here](https://cloud.docker.com/u/wbaopaul/repository/docker/wbaopaul/scatac-pro) (which is not automatically updated)

-2. you can build your own docker image using the Dockfile in this repository (under scripts/install/Docker/) by running:
+2. Build your own docker image using the Dockfile in this repository (under scripts/install/Docker/) by running:

 ```
 $ cd scripts/install/Docker